-Be honest, most leadership teams focus more on clicks than impressions.
+To be honest, most leadership teams focus more on clicks than impressions.
 If your goals are to increase MUVs and clicks, you need to create goals in Google Analytics to measure it.

 Goals vary.
 One time your goal might be adding new subscribers to your newsletter or content downloads from your resources section.
 Other times it might be a demo booked or visitor landed on the pricing page.